nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Parameters | Prefixes for MediVault to understand the type of information you provide.

 Meaning of Icons:
-- :information_source: Additional information
+- :information_source: Note
 - :warning: Warning
-- :bulb: Note
+- :bulb: Tip

 # Quick Start